nyu-pl-fa18/class07/README.md

   needed; compiler has more opportunities for optimization because it has more information about what the program does.

-* better error checking: type errors are detected earlier, compiler can guarantee that no type errors will occur (if language is also strongly typed).
+* better error checking: type errors are detected earlier; compiler can guarantee that no type errors will occur (if language is also strongly typed).